syednadeembe/devops-questions-101/solutions.md

 Note : (remember the interviewer wont as you the names or the functions of all the signals) you can find the details here : https://faculty.cs.niu.edu/~hutchins/csci480/signals.htm

-**Question** 3 :What are the kubernetes probs that you have used in your deployments, explain their importance and pre-requisites for each one.
+<u>**Question</u> 3 :What are the kubernetes probs that you have used in your deployments, explain their importance and pre-requisites for each one.
 Follow up:
 1. What are the check mechanisms that you used while implementing the probs apart form the httpGet
 2. Probs seem very useful, Why doesn't Kubernetes mandate applications to have default probs ?